Adarsh-Gupta12/DL_Assignment1/README.md

 3. After running the command, it will print accuracies and loss.
 It will also log accuracies and loss in wandb.

-4. **Pass wandb entity as your username only, otherwise it will give error.**
+4. **Pass wandb entity as your wandb username only, otherwise it will give error.**

 5. Here is the list of hyperparameter that you can pass to train the model.